edsml-jmy23/jadeygouf.github.io/index.md

 for Automated Digitalisation of Geological Surveys’ Line Charts 📈.
 <br><br>

 The climate and the biodiversity crisis are probably the greatest challenges of our time.
-To mitigate its detrimental consequences, carbon capture and storage (CCS) is a critical element of carbon management.
-TotalEnergies, leader in energy and petroleum, aims to develop a CO2 storage capacity of ‘more than 10 million metric tonnes per year by 2030’.
-In line with this plan, the TotalEnergies’ CSS team must conduct thorough investigations to assess geological regions and determine whether safe and longterm CO2 storage is feasible.
+To mitigate its detrimental consequences, carbon capture and storage (CCS) is a critical element of carbon management.In line with this plan, the TotalEnergies’ CSS team must conduct thorough investigations to assess geological regions and determine whether safe and longterm CO2 storage is feasible.
 The first task involves examining hundreds of geological studies.
 The main challenge encountered is that various artefacts, such as handwritten texts, brightness variability, and scan defects, are present in the scanned studies.
-To address these issues, this research project harnesses the power of supervised and transfer learning techniques to process scanned reports and “digitise line charts data (i.e., extract the analytical formulation of the written curve)" .
-Although various models, including DETR, were evaluated on the target dataset, YOLOv8 delivered impressive performance, particularly when assessed on metrics like mean average precision at a 50% IoU threshold for segmentation (mAP50) and average precision for IoU thresholds ranging from 50% to 95% (mAP50:95), achieving a score of 0.70 for the former and a score of 0.23 for the latter.
+To address these issues, this research project harnesses the power of supervised and transfer learning techniques to process scanned reports and “digitise line charts data".

 <img src="images/master.png?raw=true" style="width: 100%; height: auto;">
 ![](https://img.shields.io/badge/Language-Python-3776AB?logo=python&logoColor=white)